-The correlations between the personal characteristics of Primigravida women and quality of life which can boost mental health, self-esteem, and stress-coping skills and ultimately lead to a higher quality of life.
+The current study's findings showed a highly significant relationship between primigravida women's marital status and their quality of life.
+This outcome might be attributed to the emotional support a pregnant woman receives from her partner during her pregnancy, which can boost mental health, self-esteem, and stress-coping skills and ultimately lead to a higher quality of life.
 The results of the study by Castro, Castrall, Correa, and Blanco (2023) support our study and show a highly significant relationship between pregnant women's marital status and their quality of life.
 On the other hand, the study by Legadec et al. (2018) found no statistically significant relationship between pregnant women's marital status and their quality of life.